HannahIgboke/A-Scalable-Database-system-for-Olist-store/README.md

 ```

-- Another to notify Olist store to when they gain a new matter
+- Another to notify Olist store to when they gain a new customer

 ```sql